Security-Onion-Solutions/securityonion-docs/quick-eval-non-iso.rst

 - Follow the prompts in the installer.
 - Reboot into your new installation.
 - Login using the username and password you specified during installation.
-- Verify that you have Internet connectivity.
-If necessary, configure your :ref:`proxy` settings.
-- Log back in.

 - If using CentOS 7 Minimal, install `git`:

   ::